Marriott International

 Highlights

-• 93% of U.S. and 100% of UK managed golf properties are Audubon certified.
+• 92% of U.S. and 100% of UK golf properties were certified by the Audubon Cooperative Sanctuary Program for Golf as of year-end 2024.

-• 47% of global executives are women, and 22% of U.S. executives are people of color.
+• 48% of global executives were women, and 24% of U.S. executives were people of color as of year-end 2024.

 Recent News